avidit/DynamoPrimerNew/5_essential_nodes_and_concepts/5-3_the-building-blocks-of-programs/2-math.md

 Combine operators and variables to form a more complex relationship through **Formulas**.
 Use sliders to make a Formula that can be controlled with input parameters.

-1.Create Number sequence that represents the 't' in the parametric equation, so we want to use a list that's large enough to define a spiral.
+1\.
+Create Number sequence that represents the 't' in the parametric equation, so we want to use a list that's large enough to define a spiral.

 **Number Sequence:** define a number sequence based on three inputs: _start, amount_ and _step_.